ShevindiRodrigo/Sales-Data-Analysis/README.md

 ## Content
 #### Data Model
   Designed a “Sales” Star DataMart to store the information in a format that will allow the information to be expanded and one that would enable analysis to occur.
-  1. Sales- Star schema datamart design
+  1. Sales- Star schema data mart design
   2. Datamart design
   3. Design Rationale
 #### Data Load Process undertaken